 Contracting Cone

-Contracting by Negotiation (FAR Part 15)
+Contracting by Negotiation

 Common Applications

-• Defense Business Systems and enterprise resource planning systems
+• Defense business systems and enterprise resource planning systems

-• Solutions and technologies
+• Mission-focused solutions and technologies

-• Weapon systems
+• Weapon systems, aircraft, ships, and space systems

-• Research & development
+• Research and development

 • Advisory and assistance services